HagEstad Law Group, PLLC logo

 While having a revocable living trust in place offers numerous benefits, including probate avoidance and efficient asset transfer, it's still essential to have a Will as part of your estate plan.
 It is just a different kind of Will.

 Known as a pour-over will in the context of a trust-based estate plan, it serves a crucial purpose by covering assets not included in the trust.
-This ensures that all assets, regardless of their inclusion in the trust, are accounted for and distributed according to your wishes by listing your Trust as the beneficiary and having any assets which may remain in your name at the time of your passing transferred over to it.
+This ensures that all assets, regardless of their inclusion in the trust, are accounted for and distributed according to your wishes by listing your Trust as the beneficiary and having any assets that may remain in your name at the time of your passing transferred over to it.

 Consulting with a trust attorney or estate planner can help you make important decisions about estate planning, ensuring that your trust and will work in tandem to protect your family and assets.